emelyn-barrientos/welly-on-a-beach/README.md

-# Welly On a Beach
+# About Wellington On a Beach (WOAB) 🏖️

+🔗 woab.devacademy.nz

-Which beach in Wellington is should you go to based on the conditions?
+Which beach in Wellington should you go to based on the conditions?

+WOAB is the final project I shared with four other developers for Hihi 2022 cohort of Dev Academy Aotearoa.

+Additionally, I servered as our team's product owner to ensure that we all worked toward a cohesive vision for the MVP, helped prioritise workflow, and centered the user journey for our features.

+We had only 7-days to build a full stack web app and we're extremely pleased with what we produced!

+## TECH USED 👩🏽‍💻 ##
+- JavaScript
+- React.js
+- Redux
+- Redux Thunk
+- Material UI
+- MetService API
+- SQLite3
+- Dokku (deployment)

+## NEXT STEPS ▶️ ##
+- [ ] Adding full site reponsiveness
+- [ ] Fix comment section in PostGres
+- [ ] Test databases and API with Jest
+- [ ] Refactor code

+Below is our team planning guide and reflections from the project!

 ## Members
 * Paola